 Formal proof

-Now that we have proven through numerous test cases that the machine behaves as described in the specification, we will formally prove that the specification itself is correct.
+Now that we have shown through numerous test cases that the machine behaves as described in the specification, we will formally prove that the specification itself is correct.
 We do this by using the verification capabilities in UPPAAL on our UPPAAL model.

 Properties